SCC Business Office is Here for You

 Due to revisions required by the Internal Revenue Service (IRS), Spartanburg Community College is changing the reporting method for the Form 1098-T Tuition Statement.
 The Form 1098-T is the information return that colleges and universities are required to issue for the purpose of determining a student's eligibility for education tax credits.

 In November of each year, the spring statements are available online in Self-Service students for the spring semester that begins in January of the following year.
 All qualified payments made within the 2018 calendar year (January 1st, 2018 December 31st, 2018) will be reflected in the 2018 1098-T Tuition Statement.
 However, any payment(s) posted on or after January 1st, 2019, will not be reflected until the 2019 1098-T Tuition Statement.
-Please note that the university will be closed from December 18 to January 1.
 Payments received via mail during this time will be receipted in 2019 and reported on the 2019 1098-T Tuition Statement.

 Each taxpayer should refer to relevant IRS forms and publications for explanations relating to the eligibility requirements for, and calculation of, any allowable education tax credit.
 Spartanburg Community College can only answer questions related to how the form 1098-T is prepared.
 We cannot provide individual taxpayer advice and ask that you consult a tax advisor regarding your tax status.

 The College must ensure that we are providing the form 1098-T to all our students with an accurate social security or taxpayer identification number.
 We may be contacting you to provide this information if it is not currently available with your student account.

 If you have any questions, please contact the Business Office at your campus.